-To attach the animal to an automated blood collection system 24 hours post-surgery, connect the tether hook to the metal ring on the back of the neck [1-TXT].
+To attach the animal to an automated blood collection system 24 hours post-surgery, connect the tether hook to the metal ring on the back of the neck and connect the arterial line [1-TXT].
 Once the arterial catheter is connected to the injection line, attach the venous catheters to the sampling lines [2-TXT].

-Talent connects the metal ring attached to the tubing on the back of the neck to the tether hook of the system.
+Talent connects the metal ring attached to the tubing on the back of the neck to the tether hook of the system and connects the arterial line.
 TXT: Mice recover from anesthesia in minutes, surgery in 5 days

 Talent connects the venous catheters to the sampling line.
 TXT: Refill and reconnect the infusion line to the catheter 2 h before injection